Beenome100/HyPhy_selection_pipeline/README.md

     --scale-threads 6 \
     --scale-mem 6
 ```
-For `--msf-wildcard` change the sequence file extension to match your files.
+For `--msf-wildcard` change the path and sequence file extension to match your files.

 ## 3. Update the slurm script